apache/airflow/docs/apache-airflow/core-concepts/overview.rst

     When DAG file is changed there can be cases where the scheduler and the worker will see different versions of the DAG until both components catch up.
-You can avoid the issue by making sure dag is diactivated during deployment and reactivate once finished.
+You can avoid the issue by making sure dag is deactivated during deployment and reactivate once finished.
 If needed, the cadence of sync and scan of DAG folder can be configured.
 Please make sure you really know what you are doing if you change the configurations.